 While non-grain-free diets will be the best option for most dog owners, some pooches may still need to pass up grains for certain reasons, including:

-- Allergies.
-There are some dogs who have grain allergies, although the vast majority of dogs are not allergic to grains.
-Keep in mind that grain-related allergies like celiac disease are much more common in humans than dogs.
-Protein allergies are much more common for canines.
+- Allergies: Most dogs digest and tolerate grains without issue, but a small percentage of dogs are actually allergic to the proteins in grains.
+Just keep in mind that grain-related allergies like celiac disease are much more common in humans than dogs.
+Meat protein allergies are much more common for canines.

-- Gas and Digestion.
-Despite grain allergies being uncommon, some dogs still simply can’t digest grains well, leading to tummy troubles and excessive gas (typically known as a food intolerance rather than a food allergy).
+- Gas and Digestion: Despite grain allergies being uncommon, some dogs still simply can’t digest grains well, leading to tummy troubles and excessive gas (typically known as a food intolerance rather than a food allergy).
 If your dog seems gassier than normal, it may be worth trying a switch to a grain-free diet to see if that helps (after consulting with your vet, of course).

 Want the Best For Your Dog?
 Watch Him!